Is it possible to achieve marathon success at this year’s London Marathon when focussing on a wider goal?

 We have a split training schedule.
 We like to get in the pool early morning (usually 6am) and then, if time permits, we bike or run after but often we have to head straight to work.

-We often see members of the PH team at those early swim sessions.
+We often see members of the Precision Fuel & Hydration team at those early swim sessions.
 I had hoped I might absorb a little of their magic just by osmosis.
 However they each swim so fast compared to us - and create so much wash, particularly James ‘the boy’ Phillips - that there's not as much of that as I'd like!
 On the plus side though the waves, wash and splash help prepare us for the start of the IRONMAN swim!

 Then, after work we hit the gym again.
 This works well as we’ve had the majority of the day for our bodies to recover before the next session.
 We don’t tend to schedule in rest days but do listen to our bodies if they're telling us to rest or reduce the intensity.